-At f/1.4 the coma is pretty bad even in the center of the image; none of the stars are really sharp.
+At f/1.4 the coma is pretty bad.
+Even in the center of the image, the stars are exhibit some coma distortion.
 It took until f/2.8 for the coma to disappear entirely.
 Another thing you'll notice is how much noisier the image becomes as the lens is stopped down.
 As the aperture changes from f/1.4 to f/2.8, there is a loss of 4 times the amount of light!!
 Now you can see why I want to use this lens at f/1.4 as much as possible!

 The Sigma 35mm Art can capture an extraordinary amount of light when opened up to f/1.4.
 This will allow you to capture tons of detail in the Milky Way and substantially reduce the amount of grain.
 However, the coma performance is pretty bad.
 To be honest though, most people aren't going to notice the image grain or coma!
 They will notice the composition and colors though.

 There are a couple different routes you could go.
 Set the camera to f/2.8 and take multiple photos (20+).
 This process is called Photo Stacking and will remove the grain from the photo.
 You will need Photoshop to do this.
 You can watch my full YouTube tutorial on this process for more information.
 This method will allow for sharp stars, no vignette, and a grain-free image!